TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 25/Leviticus 25.3.md

 ---

-Six years thou shalt sow thy field, and six years thou shalt prune thy vineyard, and gather in the fruits thereof;
+Six years you shall sow your field, and six years you shall prune your vineyard, and gather in its fruits;